School Counseling

 • It will be important to take the SAT again in the spring of junior year and possibly take the ACT for a second time.

-• As upperclassmen, students should seek to serve in leadership in their extra-curricular activities (clubs, sports, and volunteering) and continue to document their involvement and awards in preparation for college applications.
+• As upperclassmen, students should seek to serve in leadership in their extra-curricular activities (clubssports, or volunteering) and continue to document their involvement and awards in preparation for college applications.

 • Student-athletes who are considering sports in college should continue to work with their coaches in preparation for recruitment; if they haven’t already, students should establish their account with the NCAA eligibility center.